batmaster/react-superadmin/2nd_DEVELOPER_SUMMARY.md

 **Current Status**:

 - ✅ Component code implemented
-- ✅ Tests created (but failing due to selector issues)
+- ✅ Tests created and ALL PASSING (38/38)
 - ✅ Documentation created
 - ❌ No GitHub issues created
 - ❌ No tasks moved to "In Progress"